Bacillary dysentery is an intestinal infection caused by a group of Shigella bacteria which can be found in the human gut.

-The illness is characterised by sudden onset of fever, diarrhoea with abdominal cramps and nausea or vomiting.
+Infection by Shigella may be asymptomatic or only cause mild illness.
+For patients who develop bacillary dysentery, they commonly present with acute onset of fever, diarrhoea with abdominal cramps and nausea or vomiting.
 The stool may contain blood and mucus.
-Mild and asymptomatic illness can occur.
-Complications include toxic dilatation of large intestine and acute kidney disease.
+Complications include toxic dilatation of the large intestine and acute kidney disease.

 Mode of transmission

-Bacillary dysentery is transmitted directly by faecal material of a patient or carrier, or indirectly through contaminated food and water.
-Infection may occur after consuming a small number of the germs.
-Therefore, chance of spreading among household members, in school or institutions can be very high.
-It occurs more commonly amongst young children.
+Bacillary dysentery is transmitted directly by physical contact with the faecal material of a patient or carrier (including during sexual contact), or indirectly through consumption of contaminated food and water.
+Infection may occur after consuming a small number of the bacteria.
+Therefore, the disease is highly contagious and many outbreaks are related to childcare settings and schools.

-Usually 1 - 3 days, but can be up to 7 days
+The incubation period is usually 1 - 3 days, but can be up to 7 days.

 Infected persons in schools or institutions should be isolated.
 They should observe personal hygiene to avoid infecting other persons.
 Treatment includes fluid replacement and antibiotics.